 Julian joined Steeleye in 2010 as replacement for Ken Nicol.
-The first tour he did was 'Now We are Six Again' when the band played the whole album on tour, followed by a live album.
+The first tour he did was the 2011 'Now We are Six Again' UK tour.
 In 2013 Julian wrote three songs for the 'Wintersmith' project including the 'main' theme song 'The Dark Morris Song' which was played on 'Later with Jools Holland' and received good radio airtime.
 He also wrote 'You' and 'Summer Lady'.

 Julian has worked closely with Charlie since they first performed together in the early 70's.
-They tour, record and co-write regularly together and recently released the album 'Dark Matter', a taster of which is on the video opposite/above.
+They tour, record and co-write regularly together and recently released the album 'Like Animals.'.
 They have also scored music for TV shows ('Two Thousand Acres of Sky') and written songs for other artists including Sheena Easton.

 You can keep up to date with their various projects on Charlie's website: https://www.charliedore.com/

 Julian has appeared in many TV shows and films including Madonna's film EVITA where he was 'Brother Juan' and 'London Boulevard'.
 He appeared in episodes of 'Holby City'; 'The Bill'; 'Doctors; 'The Sweeney; 'Juliet Bravo' and even 'Tuckers Luck'!